MORpheus-Software/compute/README.md

  - more securely capture, store, and use secrets
  - tidy up values.yaml and expose more attributes to allow greater control
  - create seperate repo for building/publishing router docker image.
+ - add docker compose files and instructions somewhere for local implementations